urbanwuensch/drEEM-online/documentation/associatemetadata.md

 The function ensures that the identifiers in both the `data` and the metadata exist, are of the same class and are unique, then performs necessary type conversions to limit the associated data to be of type `char`, `double`, or `categorical`.
 The `metadata` field entries for the unmatched samples  are filled with `missing` or `NaN` values.
 If no output argument is specified, the function overwrites the original object in the workspace.

+Metadata are stored in `data.metadata`.
+To access and extract,  `md=data.metadata` would extract the metadata from the dataset and create a table in the workspace.

 > **Note:** `associatemetadata` will always provide basic output on the associations made between tables and the dataset.
 This is done with console output:
 >